Cavendish Trust joins forces with ManSat at World’s leading Satellite Conference

 Last year, she underwent a week-long executive Space Course run by the International Space University in Strasbourg.
 As a result, Cavendish is now amongst an exclusive number of trust companies qualified to provide comprehensive management of any Isle of Man company applying for, or already holding, orbital slots.

-Along with fellow Cavendish Trust Director James Cunningham-Davis and other members of staff, Tina has also recently joined the Society of Satellite Professionals (SSPI),
+Fellow Cavendish Trust Director James Cunningham-Davis and other members of staff have also joined the Society of Satellite Professionals (SSPI),

 “The space sector is an increasingly important niche market for the Island,” she said.
 “We believe it is extremely beneficial to fly the Isle of Man flag at events such as Satellite 2012, especially when you consider that the recent UK Economic Policy Centre Report on UK Space Policy quoted the Isle of Man as being one of the best places in the world to base a space business.”